AudreyKj/color-search-app/README.md

 # COLOR SPOT - React app with color API and data visualization

-In this React app, users can detect the colors in images as well as save and categorize color palettes. <br />An "admin" page visualizes (made with chart.js) the data from the users using the app. <br />
+In this React app, users can detect the colors in images as well as save and categorize color palettes. <br />
+An "admin" page visualizes the data from the users using the app (made with chart.js). <br />

 API used: color-thief by Lokesh Dhakar